mehmetartun/CSEN268-F24/README.md

 1. Go to this link. [idx.dev](https://idx.google.com/import?url=https://github.com/mehmetartun/CSEN268-F24)
 2. Name your project (default value is fine)
-3. Click Flutter Project checkbox
+3. Click the Flutter Project checkbox
 4. Wait for the setup to continue
-5. Open the terminal and pull requisite tag from the repo by
+5. Open the terminal and pull the requisite tag from the repo by
 ```zsh
 git pull
 git tag -l